 What would you be if you were not a scientist?

 I have many interests outside of the lab, from politics and government to the law to astronomy and space.
 I think service to others and a pursuit of the truth are the themes here.
 Space medicine could still be a possibility down the road!

 What are some of your favorite books?

 This year, my two favorite books have been The Orphan Master’s Son by Adam Johnson and Caste: The Origins of Our Discontents by Isabel Wilkerson.
 The Orphan Master’s Son is a great novel following a young man in North Korea.
-It’s written so well, the story is compelling, the details are so vivid — it’s great.
+It’s written so well; the story is compelling, and the details are so vivid — it’s great.
 Caste is a nonfiction book laying out a novel way to think about social structure and boundaries that have been cemented into American life.
 It’s an important book in its social impact but is also a great exercise in thinking about an old problem in a new way.